goodfoot-io/plugin-load-timing-issue-reproduction-marketplace/README.md

 ### Key Files

 **marketplace.json**
-- Defines the marketplace name: `sessionstart-demo-marketplace`
+- Defines the marketplace name: `plugin-load-timing`
 - Registers the `sessionstart-hook-demonstration` plugin
 - Points to the local plugin directory